demos-europe/demosplan-core/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 ### Linked PRs (optional)
 List other PRs that are somehow connected to this and explain the connection.
-Don't link private repositories in public ones.
+Don't link private repositories in public ones, but the other way around is fine.

 - Other PR1 #{PR-number1}
 - Other PR2 #{PR-number2}